wpj3799/GPTScan-Bigger-Model/README.md

 - Analysis output: `/data/0x000000/gptscan_output.json`<br />
 - Metadata output: `/data/0x000000/gptscan_output.metadata.json`<br />
 - GPTScan stdout: `/data/0x000000/gptscan_results.md`<br />

-An example run of GPTScan on a Smart Contract HardHat project has been provided in the `/example_data_source/` directory.
+An example run of GPTScan on a Smart Contract HardHat project has been provided in the `example_data_source` directory.
 Utilize this output as a reference.<br />

 ## Supported Project Types